-The Srimad Bhagavatam (Bhāgavata Purāṇa) is referred to as the spotless Purana, which is “directed toward bringing about a revolution in the impious lives of this world’s misdirected civilization.”
-(SB 1.5.11) It is replete with pastimes which are deeply instructive for our lives; a lifetime of reading, re-reading, studying and contemplating.
+The Srimad Bhagavatam (Bhāgavata Purāṇa) is referred to as the spotless Purana, which is “directed toward bringing about a revolution in the impious lives of this world’s misdirected civilization (SB 1.5.11).”
+It is replete with conversations and pastimes that are deeply instructive for our lives, thus providing a lifetime of reading, re-reading, study and contemplation.

-Rupa Goswami explains in his Bhakti-rasamrta-sindhu that even a small attachment for Srimad Bhagavatam can arouse devotional ecstasy (bhava bhakti) even in a neophyte.
+It is not without reason that Rupa Goswami explains in his Bhakti-rasamrta-sindhu that even a small attachment for Srimad Bhagavatam can arouse devotional ecstasy (bhava-bhakti), even in a neophyte.

-Each pastime will consist of three or four three-hour sessions (depending on the time required).
+Each pastime will consist of 4 three-hour sessions.
 They will be interactive and thought-provoking, encouraging learners to think for themselves about the practical application of the text to everyday life.
 The insights and association of fellow students will also add a unique flavour to the classes.
-Learners will have the opportunity to look at Srila Prabhupada’s purports and the various pastimes from different viewpoints.
-Through the power of the Bhagavatam, the sincere participant will walk away inspired and enlivened.
+Participants will have the opportunity to look at Srila Prabhupada’s purports and the various pastimes from different viewpoints.
+Through the power of the Bhagavatam, the sincere participant will no doubt walk away inspired and enlivened.

-The first in the series will be on the topic of Vyasa and Narada in Canto 1 Chapters 4-6.
 Study Vyasa’s dissatisfaction, the intervention of his spiritual master Narada, and the muni’s insightful description of his previous life and path to perfection.
-This first pastime will be covered over 4 weeks.

 Time: 2pm – 5pm